SmartlyDressedGames/Unturned-Docs/ServerHosting.md

 How to Launch Server on Linux
 -----------------------------

-1. Navigate to the `...\SteamCMD\steamapps\common\U3DS` directory.
+1. Navigate to the `.../SteamCMD/steamapps/common\U3DS` directory.
 2. To create our server, we need to execute a command.
 	* For an internet server run the following command: `./ServerHelper.sh +InternetServer/MyServer`
 	* For a LAN server run the following command: `./ServerHelper.sh +LanServer/MyServer`

+	_Note: running an internet server will require opening ports on your router (this is called "port forwarding")._

-	_<sup>Note 1: In this example MyServer is used as the ServerID for savedata and configuration purposes.<br />Note 2: Running an internet server will require opening ports on your router (this is called "port forwarding").<br />Note 3: For an example batch script, open the built-in `ExampleServer.bat` file in a text editor.</sup>_
+	In this example "MyServer" is used as the ServerID for savedata and configuration purposes; you may choose to replace "MyServer" with a different name.
+For an example batch script, open the built-in `ExampleServer.bat` file in a text editor._

 3. You can safely close the server by executing (typing, and then pressing the "↵ Enter" key on your keyboard) the following command on the command-line interface: `shutdown`

-4. The executed command has created a new file directory located in ...\U3DS\Servers, called "MyServer".
+4. The executed command has created a new file directory located in .../U3DS/Servers, called "MyServer".
 This directory is where all the savedata and configuration files are kept.
 Changing the `MyServer` ServerID (from step 2) in the batch script to a different name will allow for keeping savedata separate across multiple servers, and for running multiple servers at once.

 How to Configure Server
 -----------------------